Vanellopie/clothing-recommendation-app/README.md

 ---

-## This project is not yet finished, and there will be a lot of improvements to be made.
+## This project is not yet finished, and there will be a lot of improvements to be made..